 Art.
 11. Board of Directors.
-The Company Art.
+The CompanyArt.
 10. Board of directors.
-If the Company has a single shareholder, the latter may appoint only one Director (the "Director") however, a single shareholder may also appoint is managed by a board of directors (the "Board of Directors") composed of at least three (3) and of maximum seven (7) members, if it so chooses.
+If the Company has a single shareholder, the latter may appoint only one Director (the "Director"); however, a single shareholder may also appoint is managed by a board of directors (the "Board of Directors") composed of at least three (3) and of maximum seven (7) members, if it so chooses.
 When the Company has several shareholders, it shall be managed by a Board of Directors composed of at least three (3) and of maximum seven (7) members (each a "Director") who need not be shareholders.

 The Director(s) shall be appointed, by the sole shareholder or, as the case may be, by the general meeting of shareholders.
-The sole shareholders, will determine their number and the duration of their mandate for a periodterm not exceeding six (6) years, and they will hold office until their successors are elected.
+The sole shareholder, or as the case may be the general meeting of shareholders; will determine their number and the duration of their mandate for a periodterm not exceeding six (6) years, and they will hold office until their successors are elected.
 They Director(s) may be re-elected for successive terms, and they may be removed at any time, with or without cause, by a resolution of the sole shareholder or, as the case may be, of the general meeting of shareholders.
-The mandate of the Director or, as the case may be, the Director shall be remunerated.
+The mandate of the Director or, as the case may be, the Directors shall be remunerated.

-If a corporate entity is appointed as Director, it shall designate a natural person as its permanent representative, who will represent the corporate entity as Sole Director or as member of the Board of Directors, in accordance with article 5\text{bis} Article 5\text{bis} of the Law.
+If a corporate entity is appointed as Director, it shall designate a natural person as its permanent representative, who will represent the corporate entity as Sole Director or asa member of the Board of Directors, in accordance with article 5 bis Article 5 bis of the Law.
 In the event of a vacancy on the Board of Directors, if applicable, the remaining Director(s) may meet and may elect a director to fill such vacancy on a provisional basis until the next meeting of shareholders.